ESE = Embedded Software Engineering

 The e-machine is responsible for the timing of the application.

 Purpose of the S-machine: Timing and scheduling are separated.
-Scheduling is the job of the s-machine.
+Scheduling is

 The goal: Once, e-code and s-code are defined, it should be easy to port the code to any platform.